Hey ! Are you ready to take advantage of the Connect Partner guest blogging benefit?

 Thanks for reading through the guidelines!
 The following is the step-by-step process you should follow to get your post approved, written and published.
 Here's what you should do next:

-- Submit your author bio (or a bio for whoever is writing the post) by filling out this form.
+- Submit your author bio (or a bio for whoever is writing the post) and topic ideas, each with short abstracts, by filling out this form.

 - We will review the topics and let you know which we’ve chosen.